Hanover Township, Washington County, Pennsylvania

 Hanover Township is a township in Washington County, Pennsylvania, United States.
-The population was 2,416 at the 2020 census.
-Hillman State Park, a Pennsylvania state park, and the KeyBank Pavilion concert venue are located in Hanover Township.
+The population was 2,421 at the 2020 census.
+Hillman State Park, a Pennsylvania state park, and The Pavilion at Star Lake concert venue are located in Hanover Township.

 History

 The Devil's Den, McClurg Covered Bridge, Jackson's Mill Covered Bridge, Lyle Covered Bridge and Ralston Freeman Covered Bridge are listed on the National Register of Historic Places.